What Can I Do with an MBA?

 - Health Services Manager – Health services managers oversee the operations of medical facilities such as hospitals, medical practices or clinics.
 They manage finances for the organization, ensure that the facility is compliant with any new regulations or laws, and organize all records for the facility.
 They also hire and supervise staff and create work schedules.

 Bachelor’s Degree: Health Administration, Health Management, Nursing, Business Administration

 Job Outlook: The Bureau of Labor Statistics predicts that the field for medical and health services managers will grow 17% by 2024, much faster than average for all occupations.

 - Entrepreneur – While this may not sound like a typical career choice for someone with an MBA, having advanced business knowledge will certainly help facilitate starting your own business.
 After all, MBA programs teach their participants a wide range of advanced skills that are essential to running a successful business.
 An MBA with an Entrepreneurship concentration, in particular, will help prepare you to start, finance, grow and manage a new venture.
 Having these skills would allow you to set your new business up for success.
 As an entrepreneur, you can make your own career path.

 Alliant’s MBA Degree Programs

 California School of Management & Leadership offers an MBA program with a wide range of degree concentrations for you to customize your education to your career interests.
 Interested in becoming an IT manager?
 Our MBA in Information and Technology Management can help set you up for success.
-Want to specialize in health care administration?
+Want to specialize in healthcare administration?
 Our MBA in Health Care Management can help provide the skills necessary to succeed.
-In addition to traditional, on-campus MBA programs, we also offer fully online MBA programs designed for those who need to learn in a more flexible schedule.
+In addition to traditional, on-campus MBA programs.
 Contact us today to learn more about our MBA degree programs!